jamie-allen/sdisruptor/presentation/preso/presentation.md

 # Implementation: Ring Buffer

 * The Ring Buffer is a bounded, pre-allocated data structure, and the allocated data elements will exist for the life of the Disruptor instance
-* Per Daniel Spiewak, was considered for the core data structure in Clojure before the bit-mapped vector trie was selected by Rich Hickey
+* Per Daniel Spiewak, was considered for a core data structure in Clojure before the bit-mapped vector trie was selected by Rich Hickey
-* On most processors, there is a high cost for a remainder calculation on a sequence number which determins the slot in the ring, but it can be greatly reduced by making the ring size a power of 2; use a bit mask of ring size minus one to perform the remainder operation efficiently
+* On most processors, there is a high cost for a remainder calculation on a sequence number which determines the slot in the ring, but it can be greatly reduced by making the ring size a power of 2; use a bit mask of ring size minus one to perform the remainder operation efficiently as compared to sequence number % size (600x faster?)
 * The data elements are merely storage for the data to be handled, not the data itself
 * Since the data is allocated all at once on startup, it is highly likely that the memory will be contiguous in main memory and will support effective striding for the caches
 * When an entry in the ring buffer is claimed by a producer, it copies data into one of the pre-allocated elements
-* Sequence number % number of slots = slot in use, no pointer to end, ok to wrap managed by producer/consumer instance

 !SLIDE transition=fade

 # Implementation: Producers

 * In most Disruptor usages, there is only one producer (network IO, file system reads, etc), which means no contention on sequence entry/allocation; if more than one producer, they can race each other for slots and use CAS on the sequence number for next available slot to use
+* This two-phase operation - getting the sequence number, copying the data and then explicitly committing, separates the action of putting the data into a slot and making it visible
+* It also helps to maintain two-phase semantics if more than one Disruptor is accessed by a producer
 * Producers can check with Consumers to see where they are so they don't overwrite ring buffer slots still in use
 * Producers copy data into the claimed element and make it public to consumers by "committing" the sequence to their ProducerBarrier